2011–12 Australian region cyclone season: Tropical Cyclone Jasmine

 Severe Tropical Cyclone Jasmine was a long–lived annular tropical cyclone that affected several countries, particularly Vanuatu and Tonga, over a 19-day span.
 The sixth cyclone of the season, Cyclone Jasmine developed from an area of disturbed weather on 1 February in the Gulf of Carpentaria.
 Initially, the storm moved towards the east and across the Cape York Peninsula.
 Dry air and wind shear prevented the system from strengthening significantly, but a moisture field over the Australian continent helped the storm maintain its intensity.
 Wind shear would later be subdued, allowing Jasmine to strengthen quicker.
 On 5 February, Jasmine reached its peak intensity in the Australian basin as a Category 2 on the Australian tropical cyclone intensity scale, with 10-minute sustained winds of 95 m/h (60 mph).
 After moving to the southeast in response to a nearby subtropical ridge, Jasmine exited the BOM's area of responsibility on 6 February.

 In Queensland, Jasmine produced heavy rains and gusty winds.
 Heavy rainfall from Jasmine's outer rainbands produced large precipitation totals across southern areas of Queensland.
 After moving into the Coral Sea, a surface trough attached to the system produced more rain showers over Australia.
-In Cairns, Queensland, several roads were closed and trees were uprooted by strong winds associated with Jasmine.
+In Cairns, several roads were closed and trees were uprooted by strong winds associated with Jasmine.
 In addition, power lines that were knocked down in the city's northern suburbs caused power outages for affected areas.